Skip to main content

 Mitigation Recommendations

-European organizations should immediately prioritize upgrading all affected macOS systems to the patched versions: Ventura 13.7.5, Sequoia 15.4, or Sonoma 14.7.5.
-Beyond patching, organizations should enforce strict application vetting and restrict installation of untrusted or unsigned apps to reduce the risk of malicious apps exploiting this vulnerability.
-Implementing enhanced endpoint detection and response (EDR) solutions that monitor for unusual file system access patterns can help detect exploitation attempts.
-Review and tighten sandbox policies and permissions for apps, especially those distributed internally or via enterprise app stores, to ensure they cannot probe unauthorized file system locations.
-Conduct regular audits of installed applications and their permissions to identify potentially risky software.
-Network segmentation and least privilege principles should be applied to limit the impact of any compromised macOS endpoint.
-Finally, maintain up-to-date backups and incident response plans tailored to macOS environments to quickly recover from potential attacks.
+To mitigate CVE-2025-24249, organizations should immediately apply the security updates provided by Apple in macOS Sequoia 15.4, Sonoma 14.7.5, and Ventura 13.7.5 or later.
+Beyond patching, organizations should enforce strict application vetting policies, restricting installation of untrusted or unsigned applications to reduce the risk of malicious apps exploiting this vulnerability.
+Employing endpoint detection and response (EDR) solutions capable of monitoring unusual file system access patterns can help detect exploitation attempts.
+Network segmentation and least privilege principles should be applied to limit the impact of compromised systems.
+Additionally, organizations should educate users about the risks of installing unknown software and maintain regular backups to recover from potential attacks.
+Continuous monitoring of threat intelligence feeds for any emerging exploits related to this CVE is also recommended.

 Technical Details